In this post, we will discuss the different Types of Photography.

 You must learn about the safety measures and ensure the newborn’s safety.
 And it would be best if you also learned how to handle newborns because they are unpredictable.
 It would be best if you also knew the pose that is best for newborn photography.

 Our next type of photography is Night photography.
 It is the art of capturing images at night.
 It is very similar to daytime photography.
 You take pictures at night, just like you do during the day, but you use different camera settings to capture the images.

 Night photography is enjoyable.
 You need to know a couple of things before getting started.
 You will need the best camera and the best lens combo that you can afford.
 Most of the high-end lenses will work great during nights, so I recommend you use good lenses.

 The next thing is the camera settings.
 Time-lapse is good practice; it resembles astrophotography, where you can take images of the stars.
 You can also do it at parties or concerts.
-You can also do it on lunar nights, where the moon shines brightly.
+You can also do it on lunar nights, when the moon shines brightly.

 45. Portrait Photography

 Our next type of photography is Portrait photography.
-It is includes capturing a subject’s personality.
+It includes capturing a subject’s personality.
 Example face, eyes by using a combination of facial expressions, light, and backdrop.